aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/graviton/configuring-graviton.md

 A few things to point out:

 1. EKS automatically adds certain labels to allow for easier filtering, including labels for the OS type, managed node group name, instance type and others.
 While certain labels are provided out-of-the-box with EKS, AWS allows operators to configure their own set of custom labels at the managed node group level.
 This ensures that every node within a node group will have consistent labels.
+The `kubernetes.io/arch` label shows we're running an EC2 instance with an ARM64 CPU architecture.
 2. Currently there are no taints configured for the explored node, as shown by the `Taints: <none>` stanza.

 ## Configuring taints for Managed Node Groups